-Goodwill of HK\$96,822,000 (2020: HK\$96,822,000) is mainly allocated to a cash-generating unit in the toys business in the United States market related to the acquisition of Funrise Holdings, LLC, Funrise, Inc. and Code 3 Collectibles LLC (together referred to as "Funrise Group") in 2007 ("CGU A").
+Goodwill with cost of HK\$96,822,000 (2021: HK\$96,822,000) was mainly allocated to a cash-generating unit in the toys business in the United States market related to the acquisition of Funrise Holdings, LLC, Funrise, Inc. and Code 3 Collectibles LLC (together referred to as "Funrise Group") in 2007 ("CGU A").
 The Group performs impairment test on goodwill annually, or more frequently if there is any indication that it may be impaired, by comparing the recoverable amount to the carrying amount as at the date of the consolidated statement of financial position.

 The recoverable amount of the CGU A has been determined based on a value in use calculation.
 The calculation uses cash flow forecast projections based on financial budgets approved by management covering a five-year period.
-Cash flows beyond the five-year period are extrapolated using a steady 2.5% growth rate.
+Cash flows beyond the five-year period are extrapolated using a steady 2.5% (2021: 2.5%) terminal growth rate.
 The management determines budgeted gross margin based on past performance and their expectation of market development.
-The cash flow projections, growth rates and discount rate have been reassessed as at 31 December 2021 taking into consideration higher degree of estimation uncertainties in the current year due to how the Covid-19 pandemic may progress and evolve and volatility in financial markets, including potential disruptions of the Group's operations.
-The pre-tax discount rate applied to the cash flow forecast is 17.5% (2020: 15.6%) and it reflects specific risks relating to the relevant operating unit.
-The sales growth rate applied to cash flow forecast is ranged from 3% to 10% (2020: 3% to 28%).
+The cash flow projections, growth rates and discount rate have been reassessed as at 31 December 2022 taking into consideration higher degree of estimation uncertainties in the current year (i) relating to how the Covid-19 pandemic may progress and evolve and volatility in financial markets, including potential disruptions of the Group's operations, and (ii) relating to changing of product portfolio and expediting the roll-out of new products in response to changing consumer preferences and market trends.
+The pre-tax discount rate applied to the cash flow forecast is 16.5% (2021: 17.5%) and it reflects specific risks relating to the relevant operating unit.
+The sales growth rate applied to cash flow forecast ranged from 3% to 8% (2021: 3% to 10%).

-Based on the value in use in the calculation, no impairment loss on goodwill was recognised for the years ended 31 December 2021 and 2020.
+Based on the value in use calculation, no impairment loss on goodwill was recognised for the years ended 31 December 2022 and 2021.

-The recoverable amount calculated based on value in use exceeds carrying value of the CGU A. If the estimated discount rate used in determining the recoverable amounts of CGU A had been 1% higher than the management's estimates as at 31 December 2021 and 2020, there would not be an impact on the carrying value of goodwill.
+The recoverable amount calculated based on value in use exceeds carrying value of the CGU A. If the estimated discount rate used in determining the recoverable amounts of CGU A had been 1% higher than the management's estimates as at 31 December 2022 and 2021, there would not be an impact on the carrying value of goodwill.